-The most widely traded currency pairs are, naturally enough, those involving the currencies that are most widely used worldwide – the US dollar (Usd), the euro (Eur), and the British pound (Gbp), and the Japanese yen (Jpy).
+The most widely traded currency pairs are, naturally enough, those involving the currencies that are most widely used worldwide – the US dollar (Usd), the euro (Eur), the British pound (Gbp), and the Japanese yen (Jpy).

-Generally, the smallest fluctuation in an exchange rate is called a “pip”.
+Generally, the smallest fluctuation in an exchange rate between two currencies is called a “pip”.
 With most currency pairs, which are quoted to four decimal places, a pip equals 0.0001.
-The primary exception is Japanese yen currency pairs that are only quoted to two decimal places so that a pip equals 0.01.
+The primary exception is Japanese yen currency pairs that are only quoted to two decimal places, so that a pip equals 0.01.
 Many brokers now quote to five decimal places, with the last number signifying a fractional 1/10th of a pip.

 The value of a pip depends on both the currency pair being traded and what lot size is traded.
 For one standard lot, a pip commonly equals $10 (US); trading mini-lots, a pip equals $1; and trading micro-lots, a pip equals 10 cents.
 The value of a pip varies slightly depending on the currency pair being traded, but those figures are roughly accurate for all pairs.

 One of the major attractions of forex trading is the unparalleled leverage that is available to forex traders.
 Leverage is the ability to hold a market position with only a fractional amount of the market value of the instrument being traded.
 This fractional required deposit amount to hold a trading position is known as “margin”.
 Leverage is expressed as a ratio that shows the amount of margin required by a broker to hold a position in the market.
 For example, 50:1 leverage means that a trader only needs to put up 2% of a trade’s total value to initiate a trade.
 Some brokers offer up to 1000:1 leverage.

 High amounts of leverage mean that forex traders can utilize a small amount of investment capital to realize sizeable gains.
 For example, with an investment of only around $10, trading micro-lots with 500:1 leverage, a trader can realize a profit of approximately $20 (or roughly double his investment) on just a 20-pip change in the exchange rate.
 Given that many currency pairs often have a daily trading range of 100 pips or more, it’s easy to see how traders can realize substantial gains from very small market movements, using minimal amounts of trading capital, thanks to leverage.